GenericMappingTools/GMT.jl/docs/src/modules.md

 *fmt="jpg"*, or *fmt="png"* or *fmt="pdf"*.
 In such cases, the *ghostscript* program (you need to have it installed) will take care of converting the *ps* file into the selected format.

-The above example, however, does not use any input data (*pscoast* knows how to find its own data).
+The above example, however, does not use any input data (*coast* knows how to find its own data).
 One way of providing it to modules that work on them is to send in a file name with the data to operate on.
 This example